cora-schallock/python-school-survival-guide/python_fundamentals/exceptions/exceptions.md

 ## Section #2: assert
 If you need to check if a required condition holds, you can use an assert statement.
 An assert statement checks if a given conidion is true, and if not it raises an exception.

-Let's expand on example #1 by adding an assert statement:
+Let's expand on example #1 by adding an assert statement to check if the number is an integer:

 ------------------------------------------------------------------------------------
 #### Example #2: Assert Statement